dispalt/sbt-reactjs/README.md

 ![Build Status](https://travis-ci.org/ddispaltro/sbt-reactjs.svg?branch=master)

- - The master and 0.3.x series is for React 0.11
+ - The master and 0.4.x series is for React 0.12
+ - The [0.3.x](https://github.com/ddispaltro/sbt-reactjs/tree/0.3.x) series is for React 0.11
  - The [0.2.x](https://github.com/ddispaltro/sbt-reactjs/tree/0.2.x) series is for React 0.10

 This plugin hooks your JSX files in to the Asset compilation phase.